 top of page

-The area's professional theatre company, The Hub City Players, has enjoyed success after success including fully-staged productions from the adult-friendly Rock of Ages to the family-friendly James and the Giant Peach (Winner of the 2018-19 American Prize in Musical Theatre).
-A sold-out and held-over run of Steel Magnolias (Winner of the 2019 Best of the Pine Belt "Best Local Theatre Production," and the much-lauded musical spectacular, Sister Act (Winner of the 2020 Best of the Pine Belt "Best Local Theatre Production") along with the 2022 productions of The Play That Goes Wrong, jazz cabaret, Sincerely, Stephen Sondheim, and the hysterical Tuna Christmas, firmly established them
+Rock of Ages to the family-friendly James and the Giant Peach (Winner of the 2018-19 American Prize in Musical Theatre).
+A sold-out and held-over run of Steel Magnolias (Winner of the 2019 Best of the Pine Belt "Best Local Theatre Production," and the much-lauded musical spectacular, Sister Act (Winner of the 2020 Best of the Pine Belt "Best Local Theatre Production").

 as a leader in

 theatrical achievement.
+With

 They have developed a devoted following who have come to expect exceptional performances,